NREL/EnergyPlus/design/FY2020/NFP-ZoneAirTransferModel.md

        \key None

 New choice Key:
-       \key AdjustZoneReturnFlow
+       \key AdjustReturnOrSupplyFlow
-	   \note The zone air return air mass flow is adjusted to balance the zone air mass flow and
+	   \note The zone return or supply air mass flow is adjusted to balance the zone air mass flow.
-	   \note if that does not guarantee the zone air mass flow conservation, then adjusts zone
+	   \note The Zone Mixing and Infiltration objects mass flow are maintained at user specified value.
-	   \note infiltration air flows per the user specified methods in the input field below.
+	   \note Infiltration Balancing Method in the input field below is set to None if the Zone Air
-	   \note Zone Mixing objects mass flow is maintained at user specified value.
+	   \note Mass Flow Balance Method selected is AdjustReturnOrSupplyFlow.

        \default No
   A2,  \field Infiltration Balancing Method